“I whistled for a cab and when it came near

 If anything I can say this cab is rare

-But I thought now forget it yo homes to Bel Air.
+But I thought now forget it yo homes to Bel Air.”

 Pass the Plate

-I gassed up my Googler and went in search of all the license plates I could find that have (or had) websites on them.
+I gassed up the Googler and went in search of all the license plates I could find that have (or had) websites on them.
 I found an article by Ethan Wolff-Mann (yes, really) that got me started on this quest.
 His page ranked all the license plates by design.
 I agreed with most of his choices, but would have ranked New York much higher.
 Check it out here: Ranked License Plates.

-I like that the website colors have some similarity to the license plate and it has great photos.
+I like that the website colors have a little similarity to the license plate and it has great photos.
 It also appeals to a visitor by offering a Vacation Guide.
 The top part is a bit of a jumble.
 Their license plate is recognizable and easy to read, but nothing too exciting.

 South Carolina has always done a good branding job.
 They have a great flag, have always had great license plates and their website is very nice, too.
 I like how the treeline on the license plates mimics the torn paper look of the website and they have wonderful photos and makes it very attractive to visitors.

 Similar to South Carolina’s website, this site has excellent images, fantastic typography and an easy, appealing layout.
 I hate their license plate, though.
 The website looks tacked on, there are too many typefaces and too many small details.
 From a distance, you’d have no idea what was going on here.